 Yes, your child is old enough.
 From toddlers to preschoolers, through first and second graders, there is something for everyone, each and every week.

 Are there other related activities going on at the same time?

 We try to have at least one art project in North Avenue Art Works correlate with the current week's Nature and Science Theme.

 What do I get to take home?

-Take homes vary week to week, some weeks children take home their art work from North Avenue Art Works, others they also take home collections of rocks, shark teeth or sand box treasures and more.
+Take homes vary week to week, some weeks children take home their art work from North Avenue Art Works, others they also take home may include collections of rocks, shark teeth or sand box treasures and more.